 in 1280 x 960 resolution

 Progressive metal produced by Yngwie Malmsteen.
-There are leads on this album, with a lead style at times influenced by Yngwie, but the solos are short and tasteful, and take a back seat to the song structures.
-Unfortunately, there is nothing particularly exciting about the songs, and the song structures themselves are pretty bland, just one or two riffs for most songs.
+There are leads on this album with a lead style at times influenced by Yngwie, but the solos are short and tasteful and take a backseat to the song structures.
+Unfortunately, there is nothing particularly exciting about the songs and the song structures themselves are pretty bland with just one or two riffs for most songs.

 The EP seems to get a little better on the B-side with a faster song, "Superstar", about a broken down superstar who doesn't know what to do.
-The next song is an anti-suicide song called "Take That Jump", which has some interesting guitar parts: a progressive/experimental breakdown with harmonics and a part where the guitars emulate sirens.
-The last song is a short acoustic (recorded with transducers, I think) neo-classical piece, in which Yngwie actually plays.
+The next song is an anti-suicide song called "Take That Jump", which has some interesting guitar parts, like a progressive/experimental breakdown with harmonics and a part where the guitars emulate sirens.
+The last song is a short acoustic (recorded with transducers, I think) neo-classical piece where Yngwie actually plays.